 To me the message is abundantly clear — consumers want more natural food products.

-What I especially like about pea protein is that it is specifically designed for use as a viable alternative protein source containing high levels of branched chain amino acids – leucine, isoleucine, valine – arginine and lysine.
+What I especially like about pea protein is that it is specifically designed for use as a viable alternative protein source containing high levels of branched-chain amino acids – leucine, isoleucine, valine – arginine and lysine.

 A non-genetically modified (GMO) pea protein isolate, Pisane for instance has excellent digestibility — 98% — and a well-balanced amino acid profile.
-It contains 88% to 90% protein, is gluten free and exhibits low incidents of allergens.
-In addition, the level of branched chain amino acids in Pisane pea protein is higher than other vegetable proteins and is comparable to those found in milk and egg protein.
+It contains 88% to 90% protein, is gluten-free, and exhibits low incidents of allergens.
+In addition, the level of branched-chain amino acids in Pisane pea protein is higher than other vegetable proteins and is comparable to those found in milk and egg protein.

 Pisane’s arginine content, for example, is the highest of all commercially available proteins and contributes to enhanced immune responses.
 The lysine content of pea protein helps with the building of muscle protein and which is required for growth and bone development.

 Another plus for pea protein is the ever-growing move toward all-natural, clean-label ingredients.
-Pea protein has proven to be one of the most tolerated and accepted protein sources without labeling or high allergy issues.
+Pea protein has proven to be one of the most tolerated and accepted plant-based protein sources without labeling or high allergy issues.

 And, as far as taste goes, well you’ll have to ask the Mets bench.
-They seem to warm-up to the idea of pea protein as an alternative, all natural food source and have no problem putting it in their starting line-up.
+They seem to warm-up to the idea of pea protein as an alternative, all-natural food source and have no problem putting it in their starting line-up.

 May-be that’s why they are referred to as the Amazing Mets!